aryan68125/neovim-config-lua/README.md

   - Select text	v (character) / V (line) / Ctrl + v (block)
   - Copy selection	y
   - Cut selection	d
+## NeoTree shortcuts:
+c -> Create a file with a new name while copying its contents inside of it

 # neovim Trouble shooting